slinstaedt/docker-registry-cleaner/README.md

 - [registry-cli](https://github.com/andrey-pohilko/registry-cli)
 - [registry garbage collect](https://docs.docker.com/registry/garbage-collection/)

+Per default this job tries to delete images in the registry which:
+- releases (start with a number) which are older than *KEEP_BY_HOURS*, up until *KEEP_RELEASES_NUM* are left
+- snapshots (start not with a number) which are older than *KEEP_BY_HOURS*
+- never delete *KEEP_TAGS*
+So if no new images have been pushed for longer time, the registry will *latest* tag and up to 10 released tags in the form of e.g. *IMAGE:1* or *IMAGE:1.2.3*.

 ## Requirements
 - Cleaner only works for docker registry version 2
 - Registry must have delete enabled (see [docker-compose.yml](docker-compose.yml))